 Connections to the grid are part of National Grid’s ongoing investment to upgrade, adapt and maintain its transmission network.
 Since 2018 it has spent around £5 billion on its infrastructure, and plans to spend £9 billion in the five years to 2026, with further multibillion-pound investments beyond that to 2030 to deliver an affordable, resilient and clean energy system.

-National Grid is working with ESO and industry to introduce a series of measures to help speed up connections to the electricity transmission network, including a connections amnesty, new arrangements to manage the connections pipeline, and a new two-stage offer process.
+National Grid is working with industry to introduce a series of measures to help speed up connections to the electricity transmission network, including a connections amnesty, new arrangements to manage the connections pipeline, and a new two-stage offer process.

 ENDS